burakddev/Spring-Cloud-Movie-Recommendation/README.md

 Is in charge of movies.
 Before starting this service, just be sure to have installed and a running mongodb instance on default port.
 To populate database, run __Movie Service - Dummy Data__ request from postman collection you imported.
-To start movie service, do the same as for last three services, just position yourself inside of movie service project :grin: .
+To start movie service, do the same as for last three services, just position yourself inside of movie service project .

 ## Recommendation Service